Parmesan CheeseShelf Life, Storage, and Spoilage Guide

 Refrigerator

-Store tightly wrapped in plastic wrap or aluminum foil, or in an airtight container, in the coldest part of the refrigerator.
-For grated Parmesan, keep in an airtight container.
+Store tightly wrapped in plastic wrap or aluminum foil, or in an airtight container, to prevent drying out and absorption of odors.
+Store in the coldest part of the refrigerator.

 Freezer

-For best quality, freeze in blocks or shredded.
-Wrap tightly in plastic wrap, then in aluminum foil, or place in a heavy-duty freezer bag.
-Freezing may alter texture, making it more crumbly.
+For best quality, freeze in small portions.
+Wrap tightly in plastic wrap, then in aluminum foil, or place in heavy-duty freezer bags.
+Freezing may alter texture, making it more crumbly, but it remains safe.

 Signs of Spoilage